markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/sexual.md

 **Positive** Student Experience Count: <Value data={polarity_proportions} column=category_count row=2/>

-The reviews present a mixed sentiment regarding sexual experiences at the university.
-While some students find the campus social scene and the attractiveness of their peers to be positive, there are serious concerns about sexual assault and the gender ratio affecting dating prospects.
+The university reviews present a mixed bag of sentiments regarding sexual experiences on campus.
+While some students find the dating scene vibrant and full of opportunities, others express frustration with the lack of serious relationships and the prevalence of negative behaviors.
+The positive remarks seem to focus on the availability and attractiveness of potential partners, whereas the negative comments highlight issues such as sexual harassment and a skewed gender ratio.